uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/1_install_inkcut/README.md

 If you've already installed Inkcut, go to step 3.

 Inkcut is a program to send things to cut to the vinyl cutter.
-It works under Linux, Mac and Windows.
+It works under Linux, Mac andn Windows.
 This guide shows how to do this for Linux.

 If you could provide these instructions for Mac or Windows,